 Location: 3807 Fifth Ave, San Diego, CA 92103 (Hillcrest) and 2442, 5157 College Ave, San Diego, CA 92115 (College Heights – express location)

 Most Vietnamese restaurants are predominantly dairy-free, but this is the one that we ate at and thoroughly enjoyed.
 It has a nice, clean atmosphere, and the food had excellent flavors.
 They also cater to vegan clientele with a full vegetarian menu of pho, banh mi, spring rolls, and more.

 Plant Power Fast Food (breakfast, lunch, dinner)

 As the name implies, this is a plant-based, completely vegan, quick-serve restaurant.
-They have just two locations – the one noted above in the Ocean Beach area, and a second one just north in Encinitas.
 The menu has many great options for burgers, sandwiches, wraps, salads, small bites, drinks, and even desserts.
 The latter includes old fashioned “milkshakes,” “cheesecakes,” chocolate chip cookies, and soft serve “ice cream.”
 They also have a full breakfast menu with breakfast burritos, sandwiches, and “egg” muffins.